Hitakashi/Hitbox-API/media/live.md

 ### Example Response

-If valid authToken is passed
+If valid authToken is passed and host is off
 ```json
 {
    "request":{